ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Input_Output.md

 | AgentUpdater | AgentUpdater | 1 | Updater | - |

-\subsubsection io_input_channelids Channel-Ids
+\subsubsection io_input_systemconfigblueprint_channelids Channel-Ids

 Channels allow components to communicate with each other.
 The signalflow is set explicitly via a channel-Id of 4 digits (see also [Components and channels communication diagram](/ref dev_concepts_modulecomposition)).

 The first two numbers define the sending module (XX 00).